HubertJ/QuandlCS/README.md

 Visit the [online reference](http://www.quandl.com/help/api) for more information about the Quandl API.

 ### Tutorial
 The CS API is simple to use and provides type safety garuantees and basic validation on data before requesting.
 Interaction is based around the concept of a request with all download requests implementing a single interface.
-Once a request is created this can be used with the QuandlConnect object to download and return the data or to generate the request string URL (e.g. `www.quandl.com/api/v1/datasets/PRAGUESE/PX.json`) to handle manually.
+Once a request is created this can be used with the QuandlConnect object to download and return the data or to generate the request string URL (`www.quandl.com/api/v1/datasets/PRAGUESE/PX.json`) to handle manually.

 #### Types
 The API has a few fundamental types that mimick Quandl variables and options.

 ###### Datacode
 The datacode class represents the Quandl Code that uniquely identifies each dataset.
 It is made up of a Source and a Code.

-e.g.

 ```c#
 Datacode code = new Datacode("PRAGUESE", "PX"); // PRAGUESE is the source, PX is the datacode